telerik/ajax-docs/general-information/integration-with-visual-studio/visual-studio-extensions/convert-project.md

 * **Copy TypeScript definitions** – Select whether you with the project wizard to copy the	[TypeScript definitions we provide for the UI for ASP.NET AJAX controls]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/integration-with-visual-studio/typescript-definitions/what-is-typescript%}).

-* **General Web Project settings** - [RadUpload]({%slug upload/overview%})-related configuration - the [Maximum Request Length and Execution Timeout]({%slug upload/uploading-files/uploading-large-files%}) settings of the site.

 * **Use jQuery Support** - Define if the pages that will be created via the Scenario Wizard will use jQuery support by default.

 * **Use Ajaxified Templates** - Define if the pages that will be created via the Scenario Wizard will use [RadAjaxManager]({%slug ajaxmanager/overview%}) by default.

->note The Project Configuration wizard does not allow the targeted Telerik controls distribution to be changed when configuring a project.
-In that mode you can change the other project properties though.
-Changing the Telerik UI for ASP.NET AJAX distribution of a project is handled by the [Upgrade Wizard]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/integration-with-visual-studio/visual-studio-extensions/upgrade-wizard%}).
->
+* **General Web Project settings** - [RadUpload]({%slug upload/overview%})-related configuration - the [Maximum Request Length and Execution Timeout]({%slug upload/uploading-files/uploading-large-files%}) settings of the site.

-When a web project gets reconfigured, Visual Studio Extensions perform the following changes:
+When a web project gets converted to Telerik one, Visual Studio Extensions perform the following changes:

 * Telerik assembly references get added or are changed in the project.